WebAssembly/spec/md-proto/WebAssembly.md

 > These data structures are all allocated outside any linear address space and are not any accessible to applications.

-TODO: Track the recursion depth across calls to imported functions that reenter the module via calls to its exports.

 #### Function Execution Initialization